-It is important for dog owners to understand when and why their collar should be used in addition to the amount of time it is worn.
-Vibration collars work by emitting a “buzz” that the canine can feel and that operantly reinforces barking so as to reduce its frequency.
-Safer, more humane alternatives are treats, clickers, yapping dogs on tv (ha ha), or yelling at your dog.
+Dog owners need to understand when and why their collar should be used in addition to the amount of time it is worn.
+Vibration collars work by emitting a “buzz” that the canine can feel and that operantly reinforces barking to reduce its frequency.
+Safer, more humane alternatives are treats, clickers, yapping dogs on tv (haha), or yelling at your dog.

 There are three specific situations during which these methods could be used:

-This works because it causes an aversion, the dog then associates this association with barking and the unwanted behaviour stops; because punishment (in most cases) does not cause negative feelings in dogs.
+This works because it causes an aversion, the dog then associates this association with barking, and the unwanted behavior stops; because punishment (in most cases) does not cause negative feelings in dogs.

 Do shock collars make dogs more aggressive?